aybe/aubio.net/README.md

 #### UI responsiveness

-In addition to the previous section, the operating system can feel to terminate a store-published application whenever it feels its UI is too sluggish.
+In addition to the previous section, the operating system can terminate a store-published application whenever it feels its UI is too sluggish.
 Addressing such issue is typically done using `await Task.Run(() => { /* your work */ });`, preferably with cancellation and progress reporting for a good UX.

 ---